adaptris/adaptris.github.io/_posts/2017-10-09-youve_got_mail.markdown

 ## Something Extra

-If you're a user of the GUI, you could add the following template file into `./ui-resources/config-templates/workflows/`, and add a new workflow using the `you've-got-mail` template:
+If you're a user of the GUI, you could add the following template file into `./ui-resources/config-templates/workflows/`, and add a new workflow using the `You've Got Mail!` template:

 <figure class="highlight">
   <figcaption class="g code-caption">./ui-resources/config-templates/workflows/youve_got_mail.xml</figcaption>